To the manner born

 More honour'd in the breach than the observance.

 The meaning there is clear.
-Hamlet knows the custom being spoken of because he is native, i.e. born locally.
+Hamlet knows the custom being spoken of because he is native, that is, born locally.

 Hamlet was written in or around 1600 and published in 1603.
 The 'manor' version comes much later.
 The earliest reference I've found so far is in The Times, July 1859, in a story about the Emperor of France's visit to Austria: